maykar/plex_assistant/README.md

 This will provide you with a webhook URL to use in your IFTTT applet.
 Make sure to copy this or save it.

-* Go to IFTTT.com and click "Explore" in the top right, then the plus sign to make your own applet from scratch
+* Go to IFTTT.com and click "Explore" in the top right, then hit the plus sign to make your own applet from scratch
-* Press the plus sign next to "If" then search for "Google Assistant" and select it
+* Press the plus sign next to "If" and search for "Google Assistant" then select it
 * Select "Say phrase with text ingredient"

 Now you can select how you want to trigger this service, you can select up to 3 ways to invoke it.
 I use things like `tell plex to $`.